zerodha/nithinkamath.me/content/blog/the-hidden-costs-of-ev-transition.md

 author: nithin
 link: https://x.com/Nithin0dha/status/1937728858049950104
 post_type: tweet
-description: Holding shares in demat form...
+description: There are environmental costs...

 ---
 I'm not sure most people truly understand the cost of transitioning from ICE vehicles to electric vehicles.